 Saint Dominic of Silos’ Story

 It’s not the founder of the Dominicans we honor today, but there’s a poignant story that connects both Dominics.

 Our saint today, Dominic of Silos, was born in Spain around the year 1000 into a peasant family.
 As a young boy he spent time in the fields, where he welcomed the solitude.
 He became a Benedictine priest and served in numerous leadership positions.
 Following a dispute with the king over property, Dominic and two other monks were exiled.
 They established a new monastery in what at first seemed an unpromising location.
 Under Dominic’s leadership, however, it became one of the most famous houses in Spain.
 Many healings were reported there.

-About 100 years after Dominic’s death, a young woman made a pilgrimage to his tomb.
+About 100 years after Dominic’s death, a young woman who experienced difficult pregnancies made a pilgrimage to his tomb.
 There Dominic of Silos appeared to her and assured her that she would bear another son.
-The woman was Joan of Aza, and the son she bore grew up to be the “other” Dominic—the one who founded the Dominicans.
+The woman was Joan of Aza, and the son she bore grew up to be the “other” Dominic—Dominic Guzman, the one who founded the Dominicans.

-For many years thereafter, the staff used by Saint Dominic of Silos was brought to the royal palace whenever a queen of Spain was in labor.
+For hundreds of years thereafter, the staff used by Saint Dominic of Silos was brought to the royal palace whenever a queen of Spain was in labor.
 That practice ended in 1931.